lvanschilfgaarde/lordcephei.github.io/pages/fplotdoc.md

 + The script file is read through the preprocessor before parsing.
 In this case there are no preprocessor directives.
 + Commands inside a script work almost exactly as they do on the command line.
   However, in scripts you have to use **\\{...}** for curly brackets, since a simple **{...}** will interpreted by the preprocessor as expressions.
-Curly brackets can specify superscripts and subscripts, italic and symbol fonts.
+Curly brackets can specify superscripts and subscripts, Greek, bold, italic and symbol fonts.
 + **fplot**{: style="color: blue"} draws constant-density contours at 0.045 and 0.055 because of `-con .045,.055`.
   By splitting up the four contours into a pair of `-con` commands, distinct colours and line types can be drawn.
 + Data is read from _chgd.cr_{: style="color: green"}, which must contain _xy_ data. **fplot**{: style="color: blue"} must be